-Another factor to consider is that caffeine is contraindicated to those with anxiety, heart concerns, insomnia, GERD and diseases of the liver or kidneys.5 For many woman, pregnancy can be a time of high stress for a lot of reasons (sometimes emotional and sometimes purely the physical discomfort of morning sickness, poor sleep, constipation and other common challenges).
+Another factor to consider is that caffeine is contraindicated to those with anxiety, heart concerns, insomnia, GERD and diseases of the liver or kidneys.5 For many women, pregnancy can be a time of high stress for a lot of reasons (sometimes emotional and sometimes purely the physical discomfort of morning sickness, poor sleep, constipation and other common challenges).
 This is another indirect reason to avoid caffeine.

 It is important to remember that, when dealing with any health issue and especially one pertaining to an infant, we want to maintain high health standards.
 The question to ask is NOT, “Will it hurt me or the baby?
 What can I get away with?” etc. The better question is, “How far can I go to have optimal health?
 What can I do to provide radiant nutrition for this baby?”

 Keep your standards high and always err on the side of radiant health.
 If you need help, we’d love to support you on your path to radiant wellness … or an incredible pregnancy or whatever you need help with in your health.

 Thanks for taking time to read this post!